X-Carve or Shapeoko?

 The wasteboard of the X-Carve rests on extrusion rails as shown below.

-MDF can sag at some points and the lack of level bed can affect cut quality especially when milling aluminum.
+MDF can sag at some points and the lack of a level bed can affect cut quality, especially when milling aluminum.

 The black lines on the wasteboard (called silkscreen pattern) are useful to understand the extent of your work area.

 Shapeoko 4 has a hybrid table as its work bed.